Exam Day | Testing Centre

 See Exams Centre — Booking and Preparation

-On exam day, the pattern is simple: check-in/identification, validations (where applicable) and session start.
-After that, the exam/provider rules apply.
+The usual pattern is simple: check-in, identification, validations where applicable and session start.
+After that, the rules defined for the assessment or by the provider apply.

 • It is common to check in early, according to the instructions received.